On June 11, 2003 I smoked my last cigarette.

 During that same time I made a lot of other changes.
 I stopped hanging out with men who were no good for me (and met my beloved partner David shortly thereafter).
 I left a career that was no longer fulfilling me (and found my way to teaching in the world of yoga, dance, voice and play not long after.)

 Now when I find myself needing to make a life change, I imagine myself going through the same process that I went through back in 2003.
 I try to get as clear as I can about who it is that I am passionate to evolve into next.
 Once I see her clearly — and believe that I have the ability and the right to have her life – I know the steps will reveal themselves.

 “Seeing is believing” says the old adage.
 If we can see a future self we can begin to imagine what her life feels like, what it’s like to be in her skin, to move through her day, to spend time as she does.
 The more fully we imagine her, the more real she becomes, and then her evolution becomes…inevitable.

-If you imagine your life full of joy and dance and the ability to help others experience more of that, too, join me this Sep 22 – Oct 2 at Art of Living for a ten-day Let Your Yoga Dance Teacher Training Immersion.
+If you imagine your life full of joy and dance and the ability to help others experience more of that, too, join me at Art of Living Retreat Center.
 See it.
 Believe it.
 Take the first step.

 Jurian Hughs, E-RYT 500, MFA, is founder of the Yoga of Voice; co-founder of A Wild Life Sanctuary™; co-creator of The Yoga of Yes; a Let Your Yoga Dance® teacher trainer; voice coach; personal mentor; writer; speaker; and theatre performer known for her passionate, playful, and engaging teaching style.
 As a senior faculty member of the Kripalu School of Yoga since 2006, Hughes has led thousands of workshops and programs and trained more than 1,000 Kripalu yoga teachers.